 Monique Rivera, 1/22/2012 – 1/21/2015

-Monique Rivera is a community activist and former business manager for Mustang Engineers & Constructors.
+Monique Rivera is a community activist and project manager for Kaiser Permanente.
 Having extensive financial and project management experience in the construction industry, Ms. Rivera has applied her skills to service within her own community.
 Ms. Rivera is active in the Oakland Community Action Program, Big Brothers Big Sisters, theHispanic Employee Association, and the Hispanic Chamber of Commerce.
 In addition, Ms. Rivera served as the City of Oakland Mayor’s Ambassador Coordinator.
 Ms. Rivera also is a member of the Professional Women in Construction and Construction Management Association of America.

 Ms. Rivera earned her undergraduate degree from University of California, Berkeley, in Ethnic Studies and Biology.
 Currently, she is completing her Masters of Business Administration at Golden Gate University.
 Ms. Rivera is a Mayoral appointee.